raktim314/Salary_prediction/README.md

 ### Modeling:
 For our modeling approach we used the following methods.
 * <a href="https://simple.wikipedia.org/wiki/Linear_regression">Linear Regression</a> : Simple line fitted across the data, very easy to interpret.
-MSE score 390 i.e estimates will be off by(+19.7,+19.7)k.
+MSE score 395 i.e estimates will be off by(+19.7,+19.7)k.
-* <a href="https://en.wikipedia.org/wiki/Polynomial_regression">Polynomial regression</a>: Linear Regression with polynomial features , adds features but captures non linear relations in data, easy to interpret .
-MSE score 360 i.e estimates will be off by(-18.97,18.97)k
-* <a href="https://en.wikipedia.org/wiki/Gradient_boosting">Gradient Boosting</a> : Uses sequences of regression to optimize on the errors for modelling, difficult to interpret but very powerful and as expected has the best MSE of 342 i.e estimates are off by (-18.5,+18.5)
+* <a href="https://en.wikipedia.org/wiki/Gradient_boosting">Gradient Boosting</a> : Uses sequences of regression to optimize on the errors for modelling, difficult to interpret but very powerful and as expected has the best MSE of 362 i.e estimates are off by (-18.5,+18.5)

 ## Summary

-To end with we see that the Gradient Boosting model fits the data the best and is able to get a good error metric of 342 k^2 i.e when we estimate from this model we can say that our salary outcome will be in the range of (-18k,+18k) which is a very reasonable estimate as compared to an industry average perspective.
+To end with we see that the Gradient Boosting model fits the data the best and is able to get a good error metric of 362 k^2 i.e when we estimate from this model we can say that our salary outcome will be in the range of (-18k,+18k) which is a very reasonable estimate as compared to an industry average perspective.

-We also created a pipeline that takes both the training and the test scripts and tunes the model and saves the test outcomes to a csv file.

-Also a few features that the dataset can include in the future are :
-* Gender: With the pay scale gap being such an issue these days this feature can make a huge difference in modeling the target variable.
-* Company Jumps: A person changing companies more frequently tends to have a higher salary due to hikes.
-* Years within the company also can be a good factor.

 ### Issues with the data:
 * **Outliers** : The lower quartile had only 5 records but we also notice that some junior level people getting C-level salaries with very low years of experience hence we need to make sure to drop that data but the other data can be kept as exceptions.